jjindrich/jjazure-web-php/jjwebphpsymphony/readme.md

 It creates

-- Azure Database for MySql (without SSL enforcement)
+- Azure Database for MySql or for MariaDB (without SSL enforcement)
+- Azure Web App for PHP

 Run ARM deployment [deploy.ps1](/arm-deploy/deploy.ps1)